CobayaSampler/cobaya/docs/cosmo_basic_runs.rst

 Let's suppose that we want to importance-reweight a Plank sample, in particular the one we just generated with the input above, with some late time LSS data from BAO.
 To do that, we ``add`` the new BAO likelihoods.
 We would also like to increase the theory code's precision with some extra arguments: we will need to re-``add`` it, and set the new precision parameter under ``extra_args`` (the old ``extra_args`` will be inherited, unless specifically redefined).
 Since we do not need to recompute the CMB likelihoods, which are not too affected by the new precision parameter.
 On top of that, let us add a derived parameter.

-Assuming we saved the sammple at ``chains/planck``, we need to define the following input file, which we can run with ``$ cobaya-run``:
+Assuming we saved the sample at ``chains/planck``, we need to define the following input file, which we can run with ``$ cobaya-run``:

 .. code:: yaml

    # Path the original sample
-   ouput: chains/planck
+   output: chains/planck

    # Post-processing information
    post: